athithyaaselvam/American-Sign-Language-Identifier/README.md

 **Phase 2:**
 Performing decsion tree,  support vector machine. neural network classifications on the PCA output data.
 The accuracy of each classifier is reported.

+**Phase 3:**
+Performed the same pahse 2 analysis for 10 more users and tested the accuracy using decison trees, support vector machines and neural networks.